systematic-magic/AgingPubMed/editorials_pdf.rst

 14. Acknowledgments
 -------------------

 This is an optional section that should appear after Keywords section and before Copyright section.
-The specific placement of this section should accord with order described in :ref:`HTML Section Headers checks<section_headers_html_editorials>` for Abbreviations through Funding.
+The specific placement of this section should accord with order shown :ref:`here<optional_sections>` for Abbreviations through Funding.

 14.1.
 Check that there is no blank line between Acknowledgments and section preceding it.